 Electrical work is very manual, meaning you'll need good hand-eye coordination to work with tools and machinery in remote locations, such as construction sites.
 You'll also need strong manual dexterity, physical fitness, and a good sense of balance.
-Accurate vision is also key, since wires must often be identified by color coding.

 What is the average electrician salary?

 According to data collected in May 2019 by the Bureau of Labor Statistics, the average hourly wage in the United States was estimated at $29.02, or about $60,370 annually.
 The regions with the highest wages for electricians had average hourly wages well above this national average.
 They include the District of Columbia ($38.40), New York ($38.21), Illinois ($37.88), Hawaii ($37.27), and Alaska ($36.23).

 Will I need to become certified after completing electrician school?

 Yes, in all likelihood, you will need to meet local or state licensure requirements.
 Often, that includes passing an exam to test your knowledge of theory, the National Electrical Code, and local or regional building codes.
 Contractors may need further certification to work for the public.
 That can include acquiring the master electrician designation, which can require seven years of experience, or a bachelor's degree in electrical engineering or a related discipline.

 Is there a demand for people who have completed electrician training?